conda-incubator/conda-store/docs/administration.md

 are by default added if channels within the specification is empty.

 `CondaStore.conda_allowed_channels` is a list of Conda channels that are allowed.
-This also tells Conda-Store which channels to prefetch the channel `repodata` and `channeldata` from.
+This also tells conda-store which channels to prefetch the channel `repodata` and `channeldata` from.
 The default is `main` and `conda-forge`.